Departmental Computing Resources

 - ArcGIS Due to a licensing agreement between the university and ESRI, any student, faculty or staff member can install ArcGIS on their computer for academic and research purposes.
 Visit the Data Services web site or just bug Bill Winston for more information and to find out how to obtain the software.

 The department cheerfully supplies laser printer toner cartridges for any lab in the department.
 We no longer support inkjet printers.
 Our vendor also will recycle any used, empty toner cartridges, simply leave them under the delivery table in the main office.
 Let us know what supplies you need and we can usually get them in 1-2 days.
 Our preferred toner vendor is Office Essentials (via Marketplace) for toner.
-We also have a toner and service contract with Copying Concepts for our more heavily used networked laser printers.
+We also have a toner and service contract with Copying Concepts for our more heavily used networked laser printers and copiers.
 Please let us know when any printer with a Copying Concepts tag needs service or more toner.

 All new students, faculty and staff now receive e-mail accounts on Office 365.
 However, anyone can receive an alias which gives them a @levee.wustl.edu or @eps.wustl.edu address forwarded to any e-mail account desired.
 Account requests can be sent via this online form and aliases can be requested here.
 We also have a number of mailing lists with @levee.wustl.edu addresses for sending out mass e-mails to people.
 You can contact us to add or remove you from the appropriate list.